marbetschar/Manjaro-Linux-on-MacBook-12/README.md

 ### Build iso

 At the time of this writing (31st of March, 2019) you need to use lin414 as kernel.
-If you use newer ones, builiso will fail!
+If you use newer ones, `buildiso` will fail!

 ```
 export ISO_PROFILE=community/deepin